The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 I also like a soft steep with this CTC: One teaspoon in 205°F water for 3 minutes.

-If you’re having a party with baked goods, and you don’t mind paying a bit more for the silky smoothness of this tea, then Vahdam’s leaf is a great choice for those times when you want to pour to impress.
+If you’re having a party with baked items, and you don’t mind paying a bit more for the silky smoothness of this tea, then Vahdam’s leaf is a great choice for those times when you want to pour to impress.

 Assam black tea and Christmas cookies